 2. Evaluate your investment options

-Your investment decisions tend to be guided by your current circumstances and the amount of time you have before you want to cash out the investment in question.
-While some funds offer options specifically tailored for people of certain ages, some funds still require you to make the decision yourself.
+Our investment decisions, and how much risk you are willing to take with how your money is allocated tends to be guided by our current circumstances and the amount of time before retirement While some funds offer options specifically tailored for people of certain ages, some funds still require you to make the decision yourself.

-- Conservative investment options are relatively safe but generally low return, and may be suited to older Australians who are relatively risk averse;
+- Conservative investment options can relatively safe but generally deliver low returns, and may be suited to older Australians who are close to or in retirement and therefore relatively risk averse;

 - Aggressive investment options have the potential to reap higher returns but can be more susceptible to market downturns.
 This risk profile may be suited to younger Australians who want higher returns and have plenty of time to ride out any market crashes.

-While you probably won’t need to tweak your investment options every time you check in on your super, it may benefit you to consider your circumstances regularly and think about whether it may be worth adjusting how your super is invested.
+While you may not need to tweak your investment options every time you check in on your super, it could be worth considering your circumstances regularly and thinking about whether ityou need to adjust how your super is invested.

 3. Make sure you’re with the right fund for you

-The difference between the right fund and the wrong fund can be thousands of dollars at the point you retire – so it’s something you want to get right.
-We have two handy guides you may find useful at this point: one for how to choose a super fund, and one for how to change funds once you’ve found what you think is the right fund for you.
+The difference between the right fund and the wrong fund can be thousands of dollars at the point you retire – so it’s something that can be important to get right.
+We have two handy guides you may find useful at this point: one for how to choose a super fund, and one for open a new account once you’ve found what you think is the right fund for you.

 4. Check how much of the contribution caps you’ve used